Security hacker: Classifications

 In computer security, a hacker is someone who focuses on the security mechanisms of computer and network systems.
 Hackers can include someone who endeavors to strengthen security mechanisms by exploring their weaknesses and also those who seek to access secure, unauthorized information despite security measures.
 Nevertheless, parts of the subculture see their aim in correcting security problems and use the word in a positive sense.
 White hat is the name given to ethical computer hackers, who utilize hacking in a helpful way.
 White hats are becoming a necessary part of the information security field.
-They operate under a code, which acknowledges that breaking into other people's computers is bad, but that discovering and exploiting security mechanisms and breaking into computers is still an interesting activity that can be done ethically and legally.
-Accordingly, the term bears strong connotations that are favorable or pejorative, depending on the context.

 Subgroups of the computer underground with different attitudes and motives use different terms to demarcate themselves from each other.
 These classifications are also used to exclude specific groups with whom they do not agree.

 Cracker

 Eric S. Raymond, author of The New Hacker's Dictionary, advocates that members of the computer underground should be called crackers.
 Yet, those people see themselves as hackers and even try to include the views of Raymond in what they see as a wider hacker culture, a view that Raymond has harshly rejected.
 Instead of a hacker/cracker dichotomy, they emphasize a spectrum of different categories, such as white hat, grey hat, black hat and script kiddie.
 In contrast to Raymond, they usually reserve the term cracker for more malicious activity.

 According to Ralph D. Clifford, a cracker or cracking is to "gain unauthorized access to a computer in order to commit another crime such as destroying information contained in that system."
 These subgroups may also be defined by the legal status of their activities.